-An example of this would be creating smart mortgage contracts rather than waiting months for mortgage approval and the constant back and forth.
+An example would be creating smart mortgage contracts rather than waiting months for mortgage approval and the constant back and forth.

-A mortgage broker could write a smart mortgage approval contract that would grant your mortgage request the minute all documents and requirements are provided and fulfilled.
+A mortgage broker could write a smart mortgage approval contract to grant your mortgage request the minute all documents and requirements are provided and fulfilled.

-Cutting out or relying less heavily on brokers, banks, and lawyers within these processes should significantly reduce the associated costs and long processing times.
+Relying less heavily on brokers, banks, and lawyers within these processes should significantly reduce the associated costs and long processing times.
 This would be a huge reason to start implementing blockchain in real estate more.

 Real estate investing is only realistic for those that can afford to buy a property, which isn't many people.
 People are also deterred by the complicated processes involved in investing in real estate.